-Taking a closer look now at the winners here and we see that three of the seven winners Steele [twice] and Grillo are renowned for their ball striking prowess from tee to green.
+Taking a closer look now at the winners here and we see that three of the eight winners Steele [twice] and Grillo are renowned for their ball striking prowess from tee to green.

 In addition, while this is not necessarily the case for the 2018 winner Kevin Tway as a rule, he did have a great week here off the tee that week gaining more than eight strokes on the field in SGTTG and finishing the week ranked third in that category, whilst 2019 winner Cameron Champ lead the field from tee to green gaining over 11 strokes on the field in that department.

-If we then look at 2020 winner Stewart Cink he also did most of his damage from tee to green while last years winner Max Homa ranked second in this department over the past two years.
+If we then look at 2020 winner Stewart Cink he also did most of his damage from tee to green while Max Homa has ranked first and second in this department over the past two years.

-Looking at the eight winners at Silverado though allowing for the two successes for Steele and the wins for Champ and Homa we have had four Californian triumphs here.
+Looking at the eight winners at Silverado though allowing for the two successes for Homa and Steele and the win for Champ we have had five Californian triumphs here.

 Whilst as noted above this has been a solid hunting ground for Korn Ferry graduates the winners themselves with the exception of Grillo have tended to triumph here on the back of a fairly humdrum end to their previous campaigns.

-Aside from a fifth in the handicap adjusted Tour Championship Homa triumphed last year having not had a top 15 finish since a fifth at the Memorial while the previous year he had posted nothing better than 25th since a sixth place at the Memorial in June, 2020 champion Cink had only posted one top 20 finish in the whole of 2020 prior to his win here while 2019 winner Cameron Champ had struggled for the vast majority of the season since his win almost 12 months prior at the Sanderson Farms.
+Aside from a fifth in the handicap adjusted Tour Championship Homa triumphed last year having not had a top 15 finish since a fifth at the Memorial while the previous year he had posted nothing better than 25th since a sixth place at the Memorial.
+2020 champion Cink had only posted one top 20 finish in the whole of 2020 prior to his win here while 2019 winner Cameron Champ had struggled for the vast majority of the season since his win almost 12 months prior at the Sanderson Farms.